-When your cockatiel is comfortable with you, you can make him step up onto your fingers.
-Say the word ‘up’ when he climbs onto your finger and ‘down’ when you place him elsewhere so he learns the associated words and learns to follow your commands.
+Gently nudge his chest with an outstretched finger and say the word ‘up’ when he climbs onto your finger and ‘down’ when you place him elsewhere so he learns the associated words and learns to follow your commands.

-Keep your training sessions about fifteen minutes long, as cockatiels don’t have a long attention span.
+Keep your training sessions to about fifteen minutes long, as cockatiels don’t have a long attention span.
 Make each session fun for you and your cockatiel.

 Once your cockatiel is comfortable with you, you can experiment with scratching him and petting him.
-Most birds love to have their heads scratched, and lots of them under their wings, or low on their backs just above their tails where their preening glands are situated.
+Most cockatiels love to have their heads scratched, and lots of them under their wings, or low on their backs just above their tails where their preening glands are situated.